docker/docs/content/compose/compose-application-model.md

 If you want to reuse other Compose files, or factor out parts of your application model into separate Compose files, you can also use [`include`](compose-file/14-include.md).
 This is useful if your Compose application is dependent on another application which is managed by a different team, or needs to be shared with others.

-## The Compose CLI
+## CLI

-The Docker Compose CLI is the command-line interface that lets you to interact with your Docker Compose applications.
+The Docker CLI lets you to interact with your Docker Compose applications through the `docker compose` command, and its subcommands.
 Using the CLI, you can manage the lifecycle of your multi-container applications defined in the `compose.yaml` file.
 The CLI commands enable you to start, stop, and configure your applications effortlessly.

 ### Key commands